 After a time, your only recourse may be to file suit in an attempt to recoup the missed payments.
 However, it’s imperative to check the military status if you plan to file suit against the customer or tenant.
 Otherwise, you risk violating the Servicemembers Civil Relief Act.

 The Servicemembers Civil Relief Act is a federal law that provides protections to members of the armed service who are on active duty.
-This includes the Army, Navy, Air Force, Marines and in some instances the National Guard and the Army Reserves.
+This includes the Army, Navy, Air Force, Marines, Space Force, and, in some instances, the National Guard, Reserves, Public Health Service and National Oceanic and the Atmospheric Administration.
 Among the benefits it offers are protections against some court actions — including foreclosures, evictions and repossessions — without first obtaining a court order.
 It also guarantees those it covers an interest rate not greater than 6% on any type of loan, including mortgage loans, auto loans, student loans, personal loans and credit card balances.

 Moving forward with a court case against an active-duty servicemember without a court order is a violation of the SCRA.
 Businesses found to have violated the rights of servicemembers have been slapped with fines and other penalties.
 In some instances, the Department of Justice has made these businesses pay back the money they illegally collected from clients, sometimes with interest.